Connected Libraries: Endeavour Hills Library

 Rapid population growth in Endeavour Hills in the early 1980s resulted in the construction of a permanent library to replace the mobile service.
 The building was officially opened in Raymond McMahon Boulevard on 31 May 1987.
 IT is co-located with the Endeavour Hills Leisure Centre, adjacent to the Endeavour Hills Shopping Centre.
 A 2007 renovation and extension has significantly increased the size of the library.
 In 2019, a new 1200m2 town square was completed between the library and the leisure centre.
 The Town Square provides space for civic celebrations with seating space and shade materials, and also incorporates a skate park.

 Hampton Park Library

 Hampton Park Library opened in January 2004, adjacent to Arthur Wren Hall.
 An application to extend the Library through a Living Libraries Grant resulted in a building extension, adding an additional 30% in public space.
 The official opening of the Hampton Park library extension (of 270 m2) and newly co-located Youth Centre took place on 30 October 2010.

+Clyde Township Library Lounge

+Opening on 14 February 2026, this branch is the newest addition to the Connected Libraries service.
+It is located within the Clyde Township Community Centre.